Moebits/soundcloud.ts/contributing.md

 ```

 **6. Use arrow functions** \
-Always use arrow functions to avoid binding this (when needed).
+Always use arrow functions to avoid having to bind this.

 ```ts
 // x Bad